-The Principal and the Director of Student Services will consider available literature on giftedness and learning styles in the development of criteria and forms that govern student participation in the Integrated Setting for Enrichment Education Program.
-The criteria must include assessments such as a Wechsler Intelligence Scale for Children - 4th Edition (WISC-IV) and others, parent checklists, teacher recommendations, the Renzulli-Hartman Rating Scale, and student academic histories.
+The Principal and the Director of Student Services will consider available literature on giftedness and learning styles in the development of criteria and forms that govern student participation in the Integrated Setting for Enrichment

+Education Program.
+The criteria must include cognitive assessments such as a Wechsler Intelligence Scale for Children - 5th Edition (WISC-V), standardized academic assessments such as the Wechsler Individual Achievement Test - 3rd Edition (WIAT-III), parent and teacher checklists and recommendations, attendance and disciplinary histories, and student academic histories.
 The Integrated Setting for Enrichment Education Program must be flexible and individualized so that the program can take many forms such as gifted program, enrichment program, accelerated program, expanded program.
 Participation in this program is grounded in the established criteria, which in turn are grounded in the literature.
 Any student wanting acceptance into the I.S.E.E.
 Program must meet the criteria.